sawicka-byte/GWB43-groundwater-drought-DIPI/figure_source_data/README.md

 - **Appendix_B/** – SGI–SPI lagged correlation heatmap source matrix

 Each subfolder contains the numerical tables or interpretative notes required to reproduce the corresponding figure panels.
+Conceptual figures (Fig. 2 and Fig. 3) are accompanied by interpretative notes instead of standalone numerical datasets.